HannaViartsinskaya/Java_Swagger_API_With_Docker/README.md

 3. Flickering background in balance button when switching dates with negative balance.
 During switching for some miliseconds you will see green backround for balance button even if the balance is negative (low priority)

 4. There is no visual indicator in the app that download was done.
 Would be nice to show a toast message or snackbar about that (medium priority)

+5. After activating Budget Mode, it becomes unclear what the pie chart numbers represent.
+The chart appears to show income (same location, just different color), which is confusing.
+Suggest adding a visible label or indicator near the chart or header to clearly show that Budget Mode is active (Low).

 The videos can be found via link https://drive.google.com/drive/folders/1-2lFkaDmAxTL4AVN4XSoEyOZzOqn2npz?usp=sharing